-While it may seem very comfortable at first, this position can cause back and neck pain if maintained for an extended period of time.
+While it may seem very comfortable at first, this position can cause lower back and neck pain if maintained for an extended period of time.
 It can also lead to headaches and eventual back and neck problems leading to arthritis.
-Sleeping on your stomach often causes you to toss and turn in an attempt to get more comfortable.
+Sleeping on your stomach often causes you to toss and turn in an attempt to get better sleep.
 If you still prefer to sleep in this position, try using a soft, thin pillow that will not put your neck in an awkward or uncomfortable angle.

 In the privacy of your own home, keep trying different options until you find the combination that is right for you.
-There is not one easy solution.
+There is not only one easy solution.
 But instead, there are many you want to use.
 It is up to you to determine what works, and what does not.
 Don’t forget; it’s all about your comfort!